 Looking for Pi Day ideas?
 Here are a bunch of fun ways to observe everyone’s favorite math holiday.
+Take a break from your normal middle school math lessons and celebrate!

 Every year, on March 14th (3.14), math-lovers rejoice and spend national Pi Day commemorating their favorite mathematical constant, pi.